NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/P/persistent-lodestone.md

 trait01: "consumable"
 trait02: "magical"
 trait03: "talisman"
-trait04: "common"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 7
 weight:
 value: "55"
 subvalue: "gp"
 invest:
 usage: "affixed to firearm with a reload of 1"
 license: "ORC"
 identify:
 description: "**Usage** affixed to a firearm with a reload of 1  **Activate** `pf2:0` (concentrate)  **Trigger** You miss on a ranged Strike with the affixed weapon using an ordinary 0-level piece of ammunition.  * * *  This small magnetite block is attached to the barrel of the firearm by a thin metal wire drilled through a hole in its center.
 When you activate the lodestone, the ammunition from your missed shot is immediately recalled to your firearm, allowing you to fire again without reloading."
 powerTitle1:
 actionEconomy1:
 type1: